armbrustlab/MarPRISM/README.md

    - Divide the RPK by the conversion factor to calculate TPM per contig.
    - Sum TPMs by Pfam for each species and sample.
 8. **Filter species bins:** Retain only species bins with at least 70% of eukaryotic core transcribed genes (CTGs) expressed.
-   - Eukaryota CTGs: `MarFERReT.v1.core_genes_eukaryota.csv` These CTGs were identified in [MarFERReT.v1.core_genes.csv](https://zenodo.org/records/10554340), filtering for lineage        Eukaryota).
+   - Eukaryota CTGs: `MarFERReT.v1.core_genes_eukaryota.csv` These CTGs were identified in [MarFERReT.v1.core_genes.csv](https://zenodo.org/records/10554340), filtering for lineage        Eukaryota.
    - Retain only species bins identified as protists.
 10. **Create a data frame:**
    Fill in missing Pfams for a species, sample pair with `0`.